ABRG-Models/morphologica/README.coding.md

 // be red.
 morph::vec<float, 3> colour1 = { 1.0, 0.0, 0.0 };

-// Now create the TriangleVisual.
-You allocate memory for the
+// Now create the VisualModel as a std::unique_ptr<morph::TriangleVisual>
-// model here; morph::Visual will be responsible for deallocating the
-// memory, as long as you add the VisualModel-derived object to the Visual... morph::TriangleVisual* tv = new morph::TriangleVisual (v.shaderprog, offset, c1, c2, c3, colour1)
+auto tv = std::make_unique<morph::TriangleVisual> (v.shaderprog, offset, c1, c2, c3, colour1)

-// ...like this:
-v.addVisualModel (tv);
+// You'll pass ownership of 'tv' to the visual scene like this: v.addVisualModel (tv);
 ```